Article I: General

 All officers shall be currently enrolled students at the University of Minnesota and registered for a minimum of six credits.
 Exceptions to this requirement are permitted for graduate students upon receipt of a letter from the Dean of Graduate Studies of the student's department certifying that they are actively pursuing a graduate degree.

-All officers shall be elected in the beginning of April.
+All officers shall be elected in the beginning of March.
 The last month of the previous officer’s role will coincide with the first month of the officer-elect.
-The officer-elect shall remain secondary until the next immediate summer.
-This period will be used to pass on knowledge and skills and both officers will fulfill the positions requirements cooperatively.
+The officer-elect shall remain secondary until April or after the AIAA End of Year Banquet - whichever is later.
+This transitional period will be used to pass on knowledge and skills and both officers will fulfill the position requirements cooperatively.
 Should an officer be an incumbent, their commitment will begin anew at the closing of the elections.
 Officers will continue to be elected by a plurality of the members present, providing a quorum is present.
 Elections shall occur by anonymous ballot.
 The ballot slips will be closely monitored to ensure election integrity.

 Exceptions to the one year commitment include students that may transfer from the university at the semester break or December graduates.
 If such is the case, the officer candidate shall be required to make this clear prior to elections.
 If elected, the said officer must make arrangements with the other officers to have their spot filled second semester.